GenericMappingTools/pygmt/doc/contributing.md

   click on the "Propose changes" button to open a pull request.
 7. The pull request will run the GMT automated tests and make a preview deployment.
-  You can see how your change looks in the PyGMT documentation by clicking the "View deployment" button after the Vercel bot has finished (usually 5-10 minutes after the pull request was created).
+  You can see how your change looks in the PyGMT documentation by clicking the "Details" button of the "docs/readthedocs.org:pygmt-dev" status check, after the building has finished (usually 10-15 minutes after the pull request was created).
 8. We'll review your pull request, recommend changes if necessary, and then merge them in if everything is OK.
 9. Done!